shirograhm/riot-items-tfm2/workshop_desc.md

 Thank you to @GeoStelar on discord for the Portuguese (BR) translations!
 Thank you to @Monsoon on discord for the Chinese (Simplified) translations!
 Thank you to @Dushnerd on discord for the Russian translations!
+Thank you to @Flover on discord for the Korean translations!

 Special thanks to @Monsoon for helping with the custom item builds functionality!